 The Act and Regulations outline licensing, record keeping, and security requirements, among other things.

 Carleton University currently holds an institutional Cannabis Research Licence, issued under the Cannabis Act, to possess cannabis for the purpose of research.

 All Principal Investigators planning to conduct research with cannabis or cannabis materials on Carleton campus must apply for internal certification.
-The certification application can be found in CUResearch.
+The certification application can be found in CUResearch (coming soon).
 The application will request information related to research type, cannabis material and quantity to be used, location and personnel, security measures in place, inventory record keeping measures, destruction and waste management, and proof of other required approvals if applicable.

 - Cannabis Receipt Record

 - Cannabis Material Transfer Form